Provable Filter for Real-world Graph Clustering: Introduction

-\begin{itemize} \item{We investigate the commonality of the neighbors of homophilic and heterophilic graphs.
-Based on it, we develop two unsupervised strategies for graph restructuring to capture homophilic and heterophilic information from any kinds of graphs.} \item{We propose a novel filter for real-world graph filtering and provide theoretical analysis to show its advantage.} \item{We make the first attempt to apply squeeze-and-excitation idea in graph clustering to boost essential features after aggregation.} \end{itemize}
+\begin{itemize} \item{We identify the neighbor commonality in homophilic and heterophilic graphs, which provides an unsupervised method for detecting heterophilic edges.
+Based on this insight, we develop two unsupervised strategies for graph restructuring to capture both homophilic and heterophilic information from arbitrary graphs.} \item{We propose a novel filter for real-world graph processing and provide theoretical evidence demonstrating its advantages.
+To the best of our knowledge, we provide the first theoretical analysis establishing the connection between graph filters and clustering performance.} \item{We make the first attempt to apply squeeze-and-excitation idea in graph clustering to boost essential features after aggregation.} \item{Our method is verified through extensive experiments on 14 datasets, with an average accuracy improvement of 1.82\% on heterophilic graphs and 0.83\% on homophilic graphs.} \end{itemize}